Everything You Want to Know About Startup Funding Stages

 3. What does a startup need to do to start the startup funding process?

 Before entering different rounds of funding for startups, the company needs to go through a valuation process.
 The experts assess different factors, like management, track record, market size, risk, maturity level, and perspectives for growth.
 These factors influence the types of investors that are likely to be involved.
-After that the company is ready to enter the startup funding process.
+After that the company is ready to enter the startup fundraising process.

 4. What is the average amount of funds companies can obtain at different startup funding stages?